-As referenced in the first article of the Redefining Religion series, Redefining the Concept of God, God is unseen, supernatural, and resides within.
+As referenced in the first article of the Redefining Religion series, Refining the Concept of God, God is unseen, supernatural, and resides within.
 As discussed in that article, God represents positive, supernatural emotions.
 Every individual is capable of accessing these positive, supernatural emotions because every individual is capable of “changing their thoughts” at any second.
 With that being said, “accessing positive emotions” for a moment and “living in positive emotions” in the long-term are two totally different things.
 “Living in positive emotions” directly ties into the concept of “attaining salvation” or “being saved.”
 So, how is salvation attained?

 Simply put, salvation is attained when one commits to having a “LOVING RELATIONSHIP with ONESELF.”
 As laid out below in Jesus’s MOST IMPORTANT COMMANDMENT, one must choose to LOVE one’s HEART (the “desire-decisions” that establish who one really is), SOUL (one’s unique personality), MIND (one’s logic and reasoning skills to reach balanced conclusions), and STRENGTH (one’s force to overcome).